Broadcasting on Adversarial Multiple Access Channels: Technical Preliminaries

-The number of packets in a station's queue at a round is this stations's \emph{queue size} at the round.
-If a packet is injected into a station at a round~$t_1$ and is heard on the channel at a round $t_2>t_1$ then $t_1-t_1$ is the number of rounds it spends in the queue, which is this packet's \emph{delay}.
+The number of packets in a station's queue in a round is this stations's \emph{queue size} at the round.
+If a packet is injected into a station in a round~$t_1$ and is heard on the channel in a round $t_2>t_1$ then $t_1-t_1$ is the number of rounds it spends in the queue, which is this packet's \emph{delay}.

-The performance of broadcast algorithms is assessed with respect to two performance metrics. \emph{Latency} is the maximum packet delay in an execution, and the \emph{number of queued packets} or simply \emph{queues} is the maximum sum of the queue sizes of the stations at a round in an execution.
+The performance of broadcast algorithms is assessed with respect to two performance metrics. \emph{Latency} is the maximum packet delay in an execution.
+The \emph{number of queued packets} or simply the \emph{queues} is the maximum sum of the queue sizes of the stations in a round in an execution.
 A broadcast algorithm is \emph{stable} in an execution if there is an upper bound on the number of queued packets.